ESXi boot failures due to system configuration issues - restore security configuration, decrypt system configuration, recover system configuration

 Error message C:

-This means that we are unable to recover with the provided recovery key.
+This means that ESXi is unable to be recovered with the provided recovery key.
 Ensure the input recovery key is correct; otherwise, see Installing and Setting Up ESXi.

 To retrieve the ESXi recovery key, run esxcli system settings encryption recovery list